arielmiglio/booking-island-api/README.md

  `@ControllerAdvice` that catched all uncaught exceptions before building the HTTP response.
 That way it's possible to centralize where the edge cases are handled taking advantage of SpringMVC features for converting exceptions into HTTP Responses.

+ #### Concurrency

+ To avoid concurrency issues, a structure was created in which each date is persisted with a unique constraint.
+It allows controlling the overlapping dates by rejecting when it occurs.